MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 :::image type="content" source="images/samples/040.png" alt-text="040":::

-Then we can add some code to count the durations in conveniently-sized bins.
+Then we can add some code to count the durations in conveniently sized bins.
 We've a slight preference for a bar chart, so we divide by `1s` to convert the timespans to numbers.

       // Count the frequency of each duration: